Biogas Market Snapshot

 Potential US Biogas Systems

 The potential for growth of the U.S. biogas industry is huge.
 We count 14,958 new sites ripe for development today: 8,574 dairy, poultry, and swine farms and 3,878 water resource recovery facilities (including ~380 who are making biogas but not using it) could support new biogas systems, plus 2,036 food scrap-only systems and utilizing the gas at 415 landfills who are flaring their gas.
-If fully realized, according to a recent industry assessment conducted with the USDA, EPA and DOE as part of the Federal Biogas Opportunities Roadmap, plus data from ABC, these new biogas systems could produce 103 trillion kilowatts an hour per year and reduce emissions equivalent to removing up to 117 million passenger vehicles from the road.
-They would also catalyze an estimated $45 billion in capital deployment for construction activity which would result in approximately 374,000 short-term construction jobs to build the new systems and 25,000 permanent jobs to operate them.
+If fully realized, according to an assessment conducted with the USDA, EPA and DOE as part of the Federal Biogas Opportunities Roadmap, plus data from ABC, these new biogas systems could produce 103 trillion kilowatt hours of electricity each year and reduce the emissions equivalent of removing 117 million passenger vehicles from the road.
+These new biogas systems would also catalyze an estimated $45 billion in capital deployment for construction activity which would result in approximately 374,000 short-term construction jobs to build the new systems and 25,000 permanent jobs to operate them.
 Indirect impacts along supply chains would be even greater.

 Find more detail on biogas in the 50 states here